 The 'Medium' DFFE sensitivity rating for the Animal Species theme is therefore considered incorrect.
-The sensitivity rating for the Animal Species theme for the site as well as the proposed LILO and Substation footprint, is considered to be of 'Low' sensitivity.
+The sensitivity rating for the Animal Species theme is considered to be of 'Low' sensitivity.

 Table 3 Fauna species of conservation concern potentially occurring on-site.